-- 7. Load your code into memory using one of the following: - The ICE-86 In-Circuit Emulator - The iSBC 957A INTELLEC -- iSBC 86/12A Interface and Execution Package - The Bootstrap Loader - The Application Loader - The Human Interface (which calls the Application Loader) - 8.
-Test and debug your system using the Debugger and either the ICE-86 In-Circuit Emulator or the iSBC 957A Interface and Execution package.
+- 7. Load your code into memory using one of the following: - The ICE-86 In-Circuit Emulator - The iSBC 957A INTELLEC -- iSBC 86/12A Interface and Execution Package - The iSBC 957B INTELLEC -- iAPX 86,88 Interface and Execution Package - The Bootstrap Loader - The Application Loader - The Human Interface (which calls the Application Loader) - Test and debug your system using the Debugger and either the ICE-86 In-Circuit Emulator or the iSBC 957A/B Interface and Execution package.
 Continue performing steps 3, 4, and 7 until you are satisfied with your system. - 9.
 Unless you want the Debugger to be a permanent part of your system, perform step 4 again, but omit the Debugger. - 10.
 Burn your debugged code into PROM and place it on your iAPX 86-based microcomputer system, or place your debugged code on an iRMX formatted diskette and use the Bootstrap Loader to load the code directly into memory.

-Note that you can use the Bootstrap Loader to load your code at any stage of the development procedures, including the debugging stage (see the iRMX 86 SYSTEM PROGRAMMER'S REFERENCE MANUAL for information on using the Bootstrap Loader).
+Note that you can use the Bootstrap Loader to load your code at any stage of the development procedures, including the debugging stage (see the IRMX 86 SYSTEM PROGRAMMER'S REFERENCE MANUAL for information on using the Bootstrap Loader).